jamancio/prime-anchor-system/The_Prime_Anchor_System_6.0.md

 **Author:** Independent Researcher (City of Malabon, Metro Manila, Philippines)

-**Verification Extent:** First 4,000,000 consecutive prime pairs (p_n, p_{n+1})
+**Verification Extent:** First $4,000,000$ consecutive prime pairs ($P_n, P_{n+1}$)

 ---

 ## Abstract

 This paper presents the definitive findings of a large-scale computational survey of the **Prime Anchor System**, a hierarchical set of conjectures describing a deep, non-random, and self-correcting structure governing the local distribution of prime numbers.
-The system's foundational claim—that its "Anchor Points" are structurally significant—was subjected to a rigorous null hypothesis test against a randomized control group over the first 4,000,000 prime pairs.
+The system's foundational claim, that its "Anchor Points" are structurally significant, was subjected to a rigorous null hypothesis test against a randomized control group over the first 4,000,000 prime pairs.
 The test confirmed a persistent, non-random structural bias of **+2.55 percentage points** over the control baseline, decisively validating the system's core premise.
 Further analysis demonstrates the system's resilience in regions of low prime density and establishes a new, purely analytical challenge: to formally prove the cause of this confirmed bias and the observed slow growth rate of its corrective mechanism.

 ---